develop-biology/language.development/README.md

 Break statements are simply `break`.

 Break statements return execution of any `{}` to the caller.
 Meaning, they may be used to stop regular function calls from running to completion.

+There are no native `for` or `foreach` loops because the `[#]` syntax has no type enforcement.
+For... loops must be built with the language, rather than be a part of its core.

 ## What Gets Run
 When running a .bio executable, all standalone execution blocks are combined in the order they are found into one `main(){}` function.